 Step 4: Submit Your Application

-After receiving your ITA, submit a complete application for permanent residency through Express Entry.
+After receiving your ITA, submit a complete application for permanent residency along with immigration fee.
 If the application is approved, you will be granted permanent resident status in Canada.

 Step 5: Wait for Processing